 The

 movie can be a little absurd, but there are its moments.
-The presidential speech is motivational
+In a motivational

-explains they are now facing a common enemy from obliteration and will band together in a final desperate effort to fight for the freedom of humanity.
-He inspires hope and faith in his fellow citizens by saying, "we will not go quietly into the night!" and "we will not vanish
+and uplifting presidential speech, President Whitmore publicly addresses the nation, explaining that they are now facing a common enemy from obliteration and will unite in a final desperate effort to fight for the freedom of humanity.
+He inspires hope and faith in his fellow citizens by saying, "We will not go quietly into the night!" and "We will not vanish

 without a fight!".
 Along with the patriotic music in the background and